-Dorothy Johnson’s contributions to the field of philanthropy are too numerous to adequately enumerate.
-At a time of the rapid growth and maturation of philanthropic organizations and expansion of knowledge about giving and service, she was at the forefront in leading many of the national, and virtually all of the Michigan, initiatives to improve and increase the practice of philanthropy.
-From volunteer service on the board of a community foundation serving a small Michigan community, to appointment by U.S. Presidents to the board of the Corporation of National and Community Service, she participate in or launched dozens of successful institutions and initiatives.
+Johnson’s contributions to the field of philanthropy are too numerous to adequately enumerate.
+At a time of the rapid growth and maturation of philanthropic organizations and expansion of knowledge about giving and service, Johnson was at the forefront in leading many of the national, and virtually all of the Michigan, initiatives to improve and increase the practice of philanthropy.
+From volunteer service on the board of a community foundation serving a small Michigan community, to appointment by U.S. Presidents to the board of the Corporation of National and Community Service, she participated in or launched dozens of successful institutions and initiatives.

 Council of Michigan Foundations

 Johnson served as executive director of CMF for 25 years, and provided leadership and guidance for a number of significant initiatives across the state.
 Some of the initiatives included RAGs (Regional Associations of Grantmakers) on the Hill, the Grantmaker/Grantseeker Conference, the Michigan Community Foundation Tax Credit, the Michigan AIDS Fund, the Exxon Energy Initiative, the Michigan Community Foundations’ Youth Project (MCFYP), the founding of the Michigan Nonprofit Association, and the Learning to Give initiative.